Brad Zhang / public archive

 Sort by question, not by feed mechanics.

-The site reorganizes content into recurring technical questions so visitors can enter through judgment and themes rather than timelines alone.
+The site reorganizes content into recurring AI industry questions so visitors can enter through judgment, theses, and proof rather than timelines alone.

 Compound